tadgeobrien/Hive-Monitor/README.md

 - [ ] Implement battery power reading on webpage and openlog?
 - [ ] Implement solar power
 - [ ] Implement way to download Data from web page
-- [ ] Have RTC implemented on website
+- [X] Have RTC implemented on website TOBRIEN 20251229 I think that this is working right now.
 - [X] Implement Weight measures (may leave with weight errors currently.) https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide/all#installing-the-hx711-arduino-library-and-examples https://github.com/bogde/HX711/
 - [X] Have Openlog recieving all current values of data
 - [X] Have Openlog implemented and getting data